rune/rune/open-source-grant/README.md

 # Rune Open-Source Grants

 We at [Rune](https://rune.ai) believe that tons of amazing multiplayer games are just waiting to be made by talented indie devs.
-We've created this $100k grants program to help such indie devs and grow the open-source web game community.
+We've created this $100k grants initiative to help such indie devs and grow the open-source web game community.
 Based on us searching GitHub, we've found only [25 open-source multiplayer JS games](./games.md).
 We hope that these grants will dramatically boost the ecosystem!

 Rune will award two kinds of grants to indie devs who make an open-source multiplayer web game: